 The following internal tests are required for Cyber Essentials Plus:

 - Inbound email binaries and payloads.

 - Inbound emails containing URLs linking to binaries and browser exploitation payloads.

 - Authenticated vulnerability and patch verification scan.

-Upon completion of the tests, a report will be issued, stating the outcomes of the tests and explaining what actions, if any, should be taken in order to eliminate any risks or vulnerabilities.
-The report is intended to provide customers with meaningful information regarding practical risks to their organisation and its activities.
+After completing the tests, we will issue a report stating the outcomes and explaining what actions, if any, should be taken to eliminate any risks or vulnerabilities.
+Our reports aim to give customers meaningful information about risks to their organisation and activities.

 If the internal vulnerability tests result in a fail, we will provide a list of corrective actions to take to repeat the tests before a certificate can be awarded.
 Any repeat testing will be billed separately.

 Secure your organisation with Cyber Essentials

 With IT Governance, you can complete the entire certification process quickly and easily using our online portal for as little as £500.